arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 }
 ```

-It's fairly similar, but it has two important differences.
-First one, it depends on an `F` generic type.
-Second one, the
+It's fairly similar, but it has two important differences:

+ * It depends on an `F` generic type.
-return type: `Kind<F, List<Task>>`.
+ * The return type: `Kind<F, List<Task>>`.

-`Kind` is basically the way Arrow encodes something called **Higher Kinded Types**.
-Let's learn the concept pretty
+`Kind` is basically the way Arrow encodes something called *Higher Kinded Types*.
+Let's learn the concept pretty rapidly
-rapidly with a very basic example.
+with a very basic example.

 On `Observable<A>`, we have 2 parts: